flashbots/relayscan/README.md

 # Copy .env.example to .env.local, update ETH_NODE_URI and source it
 source .env.local

-# Start Postgres
+# Start Postgres Docker container
-docker run -d --name postgres -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres postgres
+make dev-postgres-start

 # Query only a single relay, and for the shortest time possible
-go run . core data-api-backfill --relay fb --min-slot -1
+go run . core data-api-backfill --relay fb --min-slot -2000

-# Now the DB has data, check it (for only a single slot, the latest one, see logs for "latest received payload at slot N" in the backfill command)
+# Now the DB has data, check it (and update in DB)
+go run . core check-payload-value

+# Can also check a single slot only:
 go run . core check-payload-value --slot _N_

+# Reset DB
+dev-postgres-wipe

+# See the Makefile for more commands
+make help
 ```

 For linting and testing: